threefoldtech/rmb-rs/src/peer/plugins/readme.md

     channeled to the client (based on request `reply-to`).
 If the plugin choose to hijack the request it then can choose to reroute the returning response.
 - `remote` this method will receiving incoming requests that that has a command that is prefixed with `${plugin.name}.`.
 The plugin then can decide to either drop the request or send a response(s) back to caller.
+If receiving a remote request from a remote peer the backlog (tracker) provided to the method will always be None.
+If a remote message is only routed to the plugin because a tracker existed for that message ID that routed the message back to the plugin hence the tracker will also be provided to the method.

+In other words `remote` will be called if a message is:

+- a request with a command that is prefixed with `${plugin.name}.`, tracker will be None
+- a response message that has an associated tracker that specifically routed the message to plugin, in that case tracker will be set

+Note: the only way a response message will have a tracker set is by the plugin itself set the tracker before sending a request message by the means of the postman, hence any related responses will be routed back with the tracker information

 ## Postman